 The restoration includes education.
 Each year, students visit Midewin to see what was and imagine what will be.
 If you have 20-20 vision you can see what Midewin will look like in the future.
 By the year 2020, it will look a lot like the Tallgrass prairie that the bison roamed.
 In fact, bison will live here again, too.
 That will just be the beginning, though.
 We will need more decades to bring back this natural system.

 EXPLAIN WHAT YOU LEARNED

-1. Underline the most important information in each paragraph.

-2. Write a short summary that tells what the passage explains.
-First state the main idea of the passage.
-Then support it with the most important information.
+- 1. Underline the most important information in each paragraph. - 2.
+Write a short summary that tells what the passage explains.
+Include only the most important information.